superfly/docs/elixir/advanced-guides/sqlite3.html.md

 So YMMV on how useful this is for you.
 If you have a relatively simple database it might work great!

-Install ruby if you don't have ruby running on your machine:
+Install Ruby if you don't already have it on your machine.

 ```sh
 # Macos